Rīgas Satiksme: Bus No. 22

+Bus route No. 22 is the only route managed by "Rīgas satiksme", where the ticket can also be bought from the transport vehicle driver.
+Payment for the ticket is with a bank payment card only, ticket price - 1.80 EUR.

+On bus route No. 22, it is also possible to use the other types of tickets available in advance sale outlets, and to use the travel fare reliefs.

+There are also different fares for regional bus services, depending on the destination.

-Fare collection on public transport in Riga used conductors until 2008.
+Public transport in Riga used conductors for fare collection until 2008.

 Scandals

-In early 2013 former advisor on transport affairs for Mayor of Riga and Rīgas Satiksme council deputy chairman Leonards Tenis was charged with repeated bribe-taking in large amounts in the so-called Daimler bribery affair, where Daimler bribed Tenis and various other Riga City Council officials to secure winning the public transportation purchase tenders between 2002 and 2006.
+In early 2013, Leonards Tenis, former transport advisor to the Mayor of Riga and deputy chairman of the Rīgas Satiksme council, was charged with repeatedly accepting large sums of bribes in the so-called German Daimler AG EvoBus bribery affair, in which Daimler bribed Tenis and various other Riga city council officials to win tenders for the purchase of public transport services between 2002 and 2006.

 In 2013 police detained an employee of Rīgas Satiksme on the suspicion that he had raped multiple underage girls and filmed pornographic scenes with them, as well as coerced approximately 200 underage girls via social networking websites.
 He was accused of committing 42 sexual crimes against 20 underage girls from 2009 to 2013.
 In May 2015 another employee of Rīgas Satiksme was detained for gathering pornographic material of underage boys.

-On 1 February 2015 the analytical news program "Nothing Personal" reported that Rīgas Satiksme may be involved in a fraud scheme related to the company's procurement of detergents and other cleaning aids in 2013 and 2014, when plain water was supplied instead of the ordered nanotechnological detergents.
+On 1 February 2015 the Latvian Television analytical news program "Nothing Personal" reported that Rīgas Satiksme may be involved in a fraud scheme related to the company's procurement of detergents and other cleaning aids in 2013 and 2014, when plain water was supplied instead of the ordered nanotechnological detergents.
 In response to the report, Rīgas Satiksme set up a disciplinary investigative commission that performed an inquiry and reported not finding any violations in the procurement process.

 On 14 December 2017 four people were charged in what became infamously known as the "nanotechnology case" for a large-scale fraud causing 700 000 EUR loss to the company.
 Among them was an official who was accused of "improper use of the service for gracious purposes, which has had serious consequences", while criminal proceedings had been initiated against two more officers, but Rīgas Satiksme was recognised as a victim in the case.
 On 4 July 2018 the public prosecutor issued a warning to Riga City Council and Rīgas Satiksme for the procurement procedure of nanotechnology chemicals not complying with the requirements of the law.